Armenia: History

+Prehistoric

+The first human traces are supported by the presence of Acheulean tools, generally close to the obsidian outcrops more than 1 million years ago.
+The most recent and important excavation is at the Nor Geghi 1 Stone Age site in the Hrazdan river valley.
+Thousands of 325,000 year-old artifacts may indicate that this stage of human technological innovation occurred intermittently throughout the Old World, rather than spreading from a single point of origin (usually hypothesized to be Africa), as was previously thought.

+Many early Bronze Age settlements were built in Armenia (Valley of Ararat, Shengavit, Harich, Karaz, Amiranisgora, Margahovit, Garni, etc.).
+One of the important sites of the Early Bronze Age is Shengavit settlement.
+It was located on the site of today's capital of Armenia, Yerevan.

 Antiquity

 Armenia lies in the highlands surrounding the mountains of Ararat.
 There is evidence of an early civilisation in Armenia in the Bronze Age and earlier, dating to about 4000 BC.
 Archaeological surveys in 2010 and 2011 at the Areni-1 cave complex have resulted in the discovery of the world's earliest known leather shoe, skirt, and wine-producing facility.

-According to the story of Hayk, the legendary founder of Armenia, around 2107 BC Hayk fought against Belus, the Babylonian God of War, at Çavuştepe along the Engil river to establish the very first Armenian state.
-Historically, this event coincides with the destruction of Akkad by the Gutian dynasty of Sumer in 2115 BC, a time when Hayk may have left with the "more than 300 members of his household" as told in the legend, and also during the beginning of when a Mesopotamian Dark Age was occurring due to the fall of the Akkadian Empire in 2154 BC which may have acted as a backdrop for the events in the legend making him leave Mesopotamia.

 Several Bronze Age cultures and states flourished in the area of Greater Armenia, including the Trialeti-Vanadzor culture, Hayasa-Azzi, and Mitanni (located in southwestern historical Armenia), all of which are believed to have had Indo-European populations.
 The Nairi confederation and its successor, Urartu, successively established their sovereignty over the Armenian Highlands.
 Each of the aforementioned nations and confederacies participated in the ethnogenesis of the Armenians.
 A large cuneiform lapidary inscription found in Yerevan established that the modern capital of Armenia was founded in the summer of 782 BC by King Argishti I. Yerevan is one of the world's oldest continuously inhabited cities.